Strategic Planning

 Our process is to meet at least 2 times a month.
 We do this to keep the project moving and to meet timelines for our team and the client.
 We schedule project meetings at the beginning of the engagement.
 There is always flexibility in scheduling.
 We recognize that everyone is working with limited time.
 We'll always check in before scheduled meetings.
 If we agree that a meeting is not needed, then we cancel.
 It's always easier to cancel a meeting than to schedule one at the last minute.

-How to start a strategic planning engagement
+Let’s talk how to start your strategic planning process.